Community Resources and Self-Help

 The flier “CalFresh for Senior Centers and Delivered Meals,” provides information on how to request authorization from FNS to be an authorized CalFresh retailer.

-The Quarterly Eligibility/Status Report QR 7 (also known as the QR 7) is a form all recipients of CalWORKs (cash aid) and some CalFresh households must complete, sign and send to the County, along with verifications, every quarter in order to maintain eligibility to CalWORKs and/or CalFresh.
+The SAR 7 Eligibility Status Report is a form some CalFresh households must complete, sign and send to the County, along with verifications once every year (six months after certification and re-certification) in order to maintain eligibility.